 Why Hire WordPress Experts to Remove the Malware

-- The cost of site downtime or stolen data is far more expensive that using a professional WordPress malware removal service.
+- The cost of site downtime or stolen data is far more expensive than using a professional WordPress malware removal service.

 - The best malware removal services will be familiar with accepted best practices for identifying security threats and preventing future hacks and unauthorized access.

-- Effectively combating malware requires in-depth knowledge of the Web server software, and in some case, the host operating system, as well as WordPress itself.
+- Effectively combating malware requires in-depth knowledge of the Web server software, and in some cases, the host operating system, as well as WordPress itself.

 - Your website is a key business component.
 Every minute that it is compromised is potentially costing you money.

 - An infected site could cause you to be blacklisted by the major search engines, destroying you Google rankings and wasting the time and money you have spent optimizing your website SEO.